dailymotion-oss/octopilot/docs/current-version/content/updaters/exec.md

 The **exec** updater can execute any command you want, so you can change files in the cloned git repository with any tool you have available.

-For example to update all your Go dependencies to the latest patch version:
+For example to update all your Go dependencies to the latest version:

 ```
 $ octopilot \
-    --update "exec(cmd=go,args=get -u=patch)" \
+    --update "exec(cmd=go,args=get -d -t -u)" \
     --update "exec(cmd=go,args=mod tidy)" \
     --update "exec(cmd=go,args=mod vendor)" \
+    --git-stage-pattern "vendor" \
     ...
 ```

 This will execute 3 commands, that will update the `go.mod` & `go.sum` files, and the `vendor` dir.
-Octopilot will then add/commit all the changes.
+Octopilot will then add/commit all the changes, including the new files in the `vendor` directory.

 The syntax is: `exec(params)`.

-It support the following parameters:
+It supports the following parameters:

 - `cmd` (string): mandatory command to execute.
 - `args` (string): optional arguments for the command.
 The arguments are space-separated.
 If you have a space in an argument, you can quote it, such as: `-c 'some arg' -x another`.